 Sacred Circles, Public Squares: The Multicentering of American Religion (RUC) published.

-Publications this year included the article, “Public Health Education and Practice Using Geographic Information System Technology,” which appeared in Public Health Nursing 2004, Jan.-Feb., co-authored by Mary E. Riner (Assistant Professor, Indiana University School of Nursing, IUPUI), Cynthia Cunningham (Geographic Information System Analyst and Senior Research Analyst, Polis Center), and Ann Johnson (Program Manager, Healthy Families/MOM Project, Indiana University School of Nursing).
+The article, “Public Health Education and Practice Using Geographic Information System Technology,” appears in Public Health Nursing 2004, Jan.-Feb., co-authored by Mary E. Riner (Assistant Professor, Indiana University School of Nursing, IUPUI), Cynthia Cunningham (Geographic Information System Analyst and Senior Research Analyst, Polis Center), and Ann Johnson (Program Manager, Healthy Families/MOM Project, Indiana University School of Nursing).

 Karen Comer and Julie McGowan (Director, Ruth Lilly Medical Library with expertise in medical informatics) present “National Outreach Mapping Center and the Power of GIS in Health Care” at the Proceedings of the 11th World Congress on Medical Informatics.
 San Francisco, CA, 1751, September 2004.